 "Depth of field" is the term we photographers use to describe how much is in focus both behind the subject, and in front of it.
 When the depth of field is narrow (say half a meter in front and behind your subject is in focus) you will start to see bokeh - the background and foreground blurring.

 Depth of field is controlled by the "aperture" (the size of the hole through which the light enters the camera when the shutter is open).
-A large aperture produces a narrow depth of field - like the picture above left (which was taken on a compact camera).
+A large aperture produces a narrow depth of field - like the picture above left.
 A smaller aperture produces a larger depth of field where more of the background/foreground is in focus.
 Compare the light entering your camera to water passing through a hole.
 If you used a smaller hole you could better control where the water fell.
 With a large hole the water would splash all over the place - you couldn't focus it well.

 To create Bokeh, you simply need to learn how to tell your camera to change the size of the aperture it uses to take your photograph.
 That's it.
 Easy.

 Most cameras will have an "aperture priority" mode - usually symbolised as "A", or "Av".
 These days many compact camera's have an aperture priority mode - so it's not something which is limited to a DSLR.
 In this mode the camera will automatically adjust other settings to compensate for the size of the aperture you want to use.
 If your camera has a dial like in the image above, all you have to do is twist it so that the "A" lines up with the notch, then the camera will be set to Aperture Priority mode.
 Your next step is to set the aperture.